 Say Yes To Tomatoes Clear Skin Daily Balancing Moisturizer | $14.99 (CF)

 The Say Yes To Tomatoes Clear Skin Daily Balancing Moisturizer has been a product I’ve been trying to love since April.
 Unfortunately, I just don’t like this product.
 Not only do I dislike the smell (which reminds me of yogurt & granola), but this product was causing breakouts.
 As an oily-skinned girl, gel-creams tend to work better at moisturizing my skin than traditional creams.
-Moreover, this particular cream was contributing to my bad acne the past few months.
+Moreover, this particular cream was contributing to my bad acne in the past few months.